donyori/gocorenlp/README.md

 	annotators := "tokenize,ssplit,pos,lemma"

 	// Specify the document model.
-	// Depending on your CoreNLP version, import the appropriate model.
+	// Depending on your CoreNLP version, use the appropriate model.
-	// Here we use the model corresponding to CoreNLP 4.4.0. doc := new(pb.Document)
+	// Here we use the model corresponding to CoreNLP 4.4.0. doc := new(pb.Doc440)

 	// Annotate the text with the specified annotators
 	// and store the result in doc.